Magdalene Teng

 AHPC Registered

-Having worked under numerous well-experienced physiotherapists, Kajal learned and embraced their ways and methods of practice to refine her own practice and approach to her cases.
-She takes a holistic approach when managing her patients and believes in encouraging them to have a positive and active mindset throughout their rehabilitation journey.
+Kajal believes in empowering and encouraging her patients to have a positive and proactive mindset throughout their rehabilitation journey.
 On top of this, she also places high importance on educating her patients to understand their bodies, the way it moves and how to manage their rehabilitation.

 Outside of physiotherapy, Kajal is an avid bookworm, loves to cook and engages in strength training, pilates, boxing and running.